If you’ve only got time for one tour on your trip to Iceland, make it a tour of The Golden Circle. Why this tour?

 Well, in just one unforgettable day, you’ll experience three of Iceland’s iconic forces of nature – Gullfoss, geysers and geological rifts.
 It’s a fantastic experience and one of the best Iceland tours.

 Iceland’s Golden Circle route covers about 300 km in Southern Iceland, starting in Reykjavík before panning into central Iceland and then back to the capital again.
 En route, you’ll take in the rugged beauty and power of Mother Nature in all her Icelandic glory.

 The sky was still deep blue when we left the ION Adventure Hotel at dawn, around 9am on an icy February morning.
 Visiting Iceland in winter does have its bonuses – you get to see the sunrise without getting up at silly o’clock!

 Þingvellir National Park

-Þingvellir means ‘Parliament Plains’ and the views across them are breathtaking; even on a dusky morning when a vicious wind whips your face and a weak sun struggles to light the landscape their beauty shines through.
+Þingvellir means ‘Parliament Plains’, and the views across the plains are breathtaking.
+Even on a dusky morning, when a vicious wind whips your face and the weak sun struggles to light the landscape, their beauty shines through.

 Great Geysir, Strokkur, Litli Geysir